-Dispelling wider speculation, Making Montgomery Clift portrays a man comfortable in his sexual orientation.
-A man who chose to sit outside the Hollywood entrapments of fame and celebrity.
-Challenging both the system and its structures.
-While equally demonstrating that Clift’s sexuality was widely known.
-With no attempt to ever cover up the relationships he had with the men, or women he encountered.
-Unlike many of his counterparts in the Hollywood system.
-Perceptions of his difficult nature on set where perpetuated by his creative force in challenging the filmmaking process.
+Dispelling wider speculation, Making Montgomery Clift portrays a man comfortable in his sexual orientation, who chose to sit outside the Hollywood entrapments of fame and celebrity.
+Challenging the system and its structures, while remaining unconcerned by rumour and speculation.
+Never attempting to cover up the relationships he had with both men and women, unlike many of his contemporaries whose image was owned by powerful studios.
+While perceptions of his difficult nature on set where perpetuated by his creative force in challenging the filmmaking process.
 Something many directors struggled to accept alongside his open challenge of the male archetype in film.